3 Important Oil Painting Mediums For Artists

 All oil paint has some form of medium in it already.
 Oil binds paint pigment together, as the pigment is just a dry powder.
 It’s simply color and then paint manufacturers add oil to it.
 Most paints these days are made with either safflower oil or linseed oil.

-So with that in mind, let’s discuss several different types of mediums and why a painter might choose to use them.
+So with that in mind, let’s discuss several different types of oil painting mediums and why a painter might choose to use them.

-Do I Actually Need Medium to Oil Paint?
+Do I Actually Need an Oil Painting Medium?

 Generally speaking, paint is in its finest condition the way it comes out of the tube.
 Quality paint manufacturers like Old Holland don’t make a product designed to be degraded with more medium.
 If more oil was required for the paint, they would put more oil in the paint.